 ROLE OF PRINCIPAL AND TEACHERS

 Based on student performance, the Principal and teachers identify students who, potentially, can contribute to, and gain benefits from the PPA initiative.
 The Peer Leader is either invited to participate or volunteers his/her services and offers to work with a small group of fellow students who will meet, three times per week for two hours on each occasion - Monday, Tuesday and Wednesday.
 They work on subject matter that members of the Learning Unit have identified as being challenging.
 The Principal will be the Chief Mentor and he will be assisted by four teacher-mentor-supervisors, all of whom, it is proposed, are to be named and incentivised as teachers with posts of special responsibilities.
 These posts may or may not be approved by the Ministry of Education Youth and Information.
 If they are approved by the MoEYI, then the Ministry will pay the seniority allowances; if not, the programme will be so designed that it raises funds to remunerate the respective teachers.
 The programme will also seek to incentivise the peer leaders.
 We propose that those students who are interested in participating in the programme, be required to contribute $300 each per week as an incentive payment to the Peer Leader.
 This will happen as long as they are attending the group meetings.
-The contributions are paid through the Principal into an individual account at Jamaica National Bank.
+The contributions are paid through the Principal into an individual account at a bank.
 Students will select the group that they wish to be a part of, in advance, so as to prevent conflicts or over-subscription, as some subjects may spark more interest than others.
 Each Peer Leader will have $1,500 credited to his/her account monthly and the balance will be pooled for bonus options to the Peer Supervisors and Peer Leaders as encouragement for their further involvement.
 Parents of the students will register their children in the Peer-to-Peer Academy and contribute $100 as a registration fee (which will help with the administrative cost of managing and monitoring the programme).
 The future projection is that with improved results at the school level the whole society will see this innovation as being vital.
 Special attention is being placed on the following key subject areas, Mathematics, English Language, Biology, Spanish and Information Technology, as these form the base for a good start.